 How to Maximize Your Money with the Chase Sapphire Reserve

-Many people ask us, “how can you afford to travel so much?”
-Most people would think it’s because we make a lot of money, trust us, we do not.
+Many people often ask me, “how can you afford to travel so much?”
+Most people would think it’s because we make a lot of money… trust us, we do not.
 So, how do we do it?
 We use our credit card points!
 The next question people ask is, “how do you receive so many free flights across the world so frequently?”
-The answer is because we maximize every penny we earn and we use the world’s best travel credit card, Chase Sapphire Reserve.
+The answer is because we maximize every penny we earn and use the world’s best travel credit card, Chase Sapphire Reserve.
 Unfortunately, it is only available to residents of the United States, so this guide will only be helpful for those who qualify for the credit card.

 Now let’s go back into more detail on how we maximize every penny.
 There are four different ways to earn Chase Ultimate Reward Points with the Chase Sapphire Reserve:

 - 1 PTS/$1 Earned on All Other Purchases